gander-social/gander-social-atproto/packages/api/docs/moderation.md

   // the logged-in user's DID
   userDid: 'did:plc:1234...',

+    moderationPrefs
+:
-  moderationPrefs: {
+  {
     // is adult content allowed?
     adultContentEnabled: true,

-    // the global label settings (used on self-labels)
+      // the global label settings (used on self-labels) labels
+  :
-    labels: {
+    {
       porn: 'hide',
+        sexual
+    :
-      sexual: 'warn',
+      'warn',
+        nudity
+    :
-      nudity: 'ignore',
+      'ignore',
       // ...
-    },
+    }
+  ,

     // the subscribed labelers and their label settings
     labelers: [